moneyforward/oauth2-client-demo/README-en.md

 ## Build

-To compile the TypeScript files into JavaScript:
+To build the TypeScript files into JavaScript:

 ```bash
 npm run build